arbass22/hhvm-site/README.md

 ```
 This controller would be invoked for urls such as www.yourdomain.com/users/arbass22.
 Whenever you add a controller or change
 the implementation of this method you will need to regenerate the router.
 From the project root, run `$ hhvm build_router.php`.

+### Adding a new class
+If you add a new .php class then you will want it to be autoloaded so you can reference it in different files without having to manually include it.
+Whenever you add a new class you will have to regenerate the autoloader.
+You should tell composer to dump its current autoload, so try runnng `$ hhvm composer.phar dump-autoload` or `$ hhvm /usr/local/bin/composer dump-autoload` referencing wherever the composer binary is installed.